aadilvarshani/IP-Blacklist-Checker/README.md

 # IP-Blacklist-Checker
-Sure, here's an updated README that includes the usage instructions and a place for sample output:

----

-# IP Malicious Checker

 This script checks a list of IP addresses for malicious activity using asynchronous HTTP requests.
 It is designed to be fast and efficient by processing all non-private IPs concurrently.